-Investors hope Life Time Fitness (NYS: LTM) will top analyst estimates once again after beating predictions by $0.02 in the previous quarter.
-The company will unveil its latest earnings on Thursday, Oct.
-20. Life Time Fitness and its subsidiaries are mainly engaged in designing, building, and operating sports and athletic, professional fitness, family recreation, and spa centers in a resort-like environment.
+After beating estimates last quarter by $0.01, Life Time Fitness (NYS: LTM) has set the standard for itself.
+The company will unveil its latest earnings Thursday.
+Life Time Fitness and its subsidiaries are mainly engaged in designing, building, and operating sports and athletic, professional fitness, family recreation, and spa centers in a resort-like environment.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Life Time Fitness with six of 11 analysts rating it hold.
+Buy, sell, or hold?: Half of analysts think investors should stand pat on Life Time Fitness while the remaining half rate the stock as a buy.
 Analysts don't like Life Time Fitness as much as competitor Town Sports International Holdings overall.
-Three out of three analysts rate Town Sports International Holdings a buy compared to five of 11 for Life Time Fitness.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Three out of three analysts rate Town Sports International Holdings a buy compared to five of 10 for Life Time Fitness.
+Analysts' rating of Life Time Fitness has stayed constant from three months prior.

 What our community says:

-Most CAPS All-Stars are skeptical of LTM prospects, with 62.2% awarding it an "underperform" rating.
-The community is split on the stock with 45.5% of Fools granting it an "outperform" rating and 54.5% an "underperform" rating.
-Fools are skeptical of Life Time Fitness and haven't been shy with their opinions lately, logging 182 posts in the past 30 days.
+Most CAPS All-Stars are skeptical of LTM's prospects, with 59.7% granting it an "underperform" rating.
+Fools are split on the stock, as 45.1% of the community is giving it an "outperform" rating and 54.9% an "underperform" rating.
+Fools are bearish on Life Time Fitness and haven't been shy with their opinions lately, logging 183 posts in the past 30 days.
 Life Time Fitness' bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.

-Life Time Fitness' profit has risen year over year by an average of 10% over the past five quarters.
+Life Time Fitness' profit has risen year-over-year by an average of 10.5% over the past five quarters.
 Revenue has now gone up for three straight quarters.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add Life Time Fitness now.